lauprellim/semita/README.md

 **Dependencies**

 Most of these patches require the bach/cage libraries.
 You can easily download them in the Max package manager.
+They are free.

 **Descriptions of the Patches**

+12-tone-row-all-int.maxpat: Based on a help file of the Bach library, this patch constructs one of the 1928 all-interval tone rows.

+12-tone-row-basic.maxpat: This patch constructs a twelve-tone matrix out of a tone row.
+It includes an amusing visualization of the row structure.

+12-tone-row-hex-comb.maxpat: Demonstrates a core principle of twelve-tone composition by calculating the combinatorial possiblities of any hexachord.

 modular-arithmetic.maxpat: Experiment with the concept of mod 12 arithmetic on pitch integers.